TarikHuber/rmw-shell/README.md

 [DOCUMENTATION](https://github.com/TarikHuber/rmw-shell/wiki)

-**INFO:** This README is just a copy from the React Most Wanted Project.
-Both need now an updated version and we will provide one ASAP.

 I tried to make the project as clean as possible and to use all libraries in their pure ways.

 The fast way to use this library is to use CRA: